speakeasy-api/openapi-directory/SDKs/amazonaws.com/iotthingsgraph/2018-09-06/java/README.md

 * `createSystemInstance` - <p>Creates a system instance. </p> <p>This action validates the system instance, prepares the deployment-related resources.
 For Greengrass deployments, it updates the Greengrass group that is specified by the <code>greengrassGroupName</code> parameter.
 It also adds a file to the S3 bucket specified by the <code>s3BucketName</code> parameter.
 You need to call <code>DeploySystemInstance</code> after running this action.</p> <p>For Greengrass deployments, since this action modifies and adds resources to a Greengrass group and an S3 bucket on the caller's behalf, the calling identity must have write permissions to both the specified Greengrass group and S3 bucket.
 Otherwise, the call will fail with an authorization error.</p> <p>For cloud deployments, this action requires a <code>flowActionsRoleArn</code> value.
 This is an IAM role that has permissions to access AWS services, such as AWS Lambda and AWS IoT, that the flow uses when it executes.</p> <p>If the definition document doesn't specify a version of the user's namespace, the latest version will be used by default.</p>
 * `createSystemTemplate` - Creates a system.
 The system is validated against the entities in the latest version of the user's namespace unless another namespace version is specified in the request.
 * `deleteFlowTemplate` - Deletes a workflow.
 Any new system or deployment that contains this workflow will fail to update or deploy.
 Existing deployments that contain the workflow will continue to run (since they use a snapshot of the workflow taken at the time of deployment).
 * `deleteNamespace` - Deletes the specified namespace.
 This action deletes all of the entities in the namespace.
 Delete the systems and flows that use entities in the namespace before performing this action.
+This action takes no request parameters.
 * `deleteSystemInstance` - <p>Deletes a system instance.
 Only system instances that have never been deployed, or that have been undeployed can be deleted.</p> <p>Users can create a new system instance that has the same ID as a deleted system instance.</p>
 * `deleteSystemTemplate` - Deletes a system.
 New deployments can't contain the system after its deletion.
 Existing deployments that contain the system will continue to work because they use a snapshot of the system that is taken when it is deployed.
 * `deploySystemInstance` - <p> <b>Greengrass and Cloud Deployments</b> </p> <p>Deploys the system instance to the target specified in <code>CreateSystemInstance</code>. </p> <p> <b>Greengrass Deployments</b> </p> <p>If the system or any workflows and entities have been updated before this action is called, then the deployment will create a new Amazon Simple Storage Service resource file and then deploy it.</p> <p>Since this action creates a Greengrass deployment on the caller's behalf, the calling identity must have write permissions to the specified Greengrass group.
 Otherwise, the call will fail with an authorization error.</p> <p>For information about the artifacts that get added to your Greengrass core device when you use this API, see <a href="https://docs.aws.amazon.com/thingsgraph/latest/ug/iot-tg-greengrass.html">AWS IoT Things Graph and AWS IoT Greengrass</a>.</p>